A guide to traveling from Seoul to Busan in South Korea.

 Seoul to Busan Bus

-Buses are great in Korea!
+Buses are great in Korea.

-I’ve taken many during my stay here, and it’s certainly a great option if you want to save money.
+I’ve taken many during my stay here, and it’s a great option if you want to save money.

-It economical and surprisingly comfortable.
+It is economical and comfortable.

 We have a great guide showing you how to book the buses online.